 In our efforts of supporting the new partnership with Hospice New Zealand, Quest encourages all staff to play an active role in raising awareness of a such a selfless service, particularly over the coming week.

-“You don’t have to be dying from a life limiting condition to take the opportunity to review how your life is going, to ask yourself what living every moment means to you” explains Mary Schumacher, CEO, Hospice NZ.
+“You don’t have to be dying from a life limiting condition to take the opportunity to review how your life is going, to ask yourself what living every moment means to you” explains Wayne Naylor, CEO, Hospice New Zealand.

 Hospice is not just a building it is a philosophy of care which extends beyond physical needs, encompassing emotional, spiritual and social needs of a person and their family.

-Beth, whose husband and family used their local hospice service several years ago recounts the time as a very special time for the whole family.
+Jen, whose brother Matt used their local hospice service recounts the time as a very special time for the whole family.

-“It is not uncommon for people to comment that becoming involved with hospice is nothing like they expected and they wish they had been in contact sooner” Mary says.
+“It is not uncommon for people to comment that becoming involved with hospice is nothing like they expected, and they wish they had been in contact sooner” Mr Naylor says.

 Hospice Patron Jo Seagar encourages everyone to get into Hospice Awareness Week.
 “I really hope everyone takes the opportunity to support their local hospice – there is so much happening throughout the country.
 Open days, memorial services, street appeals and hospice cuppa events.
 More information can be found at www.hospice.org.nz.
 Take a look and get involved”.